aviadlevy/ktuvitDownloader/README.rst

     :alt: LGPLv3 License

-This package will allow you to auto-download subtitles from ktuvit.com website.
+This package will allow you to auto-download hebrew subtitles from the israeli site ktuvit.com website.

 This is an Alpha version. use with caution.